leanjs/leanjs/packages/webpack-react/README.md

 `yarn add -D @leanjs/webpack-react`

-It exports a default Webpack config for React that you can use directly or extend.
+It exports a default Webpack config for React that you can use.

 ## Usage